Heterogeneous Multi-Tier Networks: Improper Signaling For Joint Rate-Energy Optimization: Optimization Problems

 \section{Optimization Problems}

 In what follows we present an overview of the considered optimization problems.
-In section \\ \begin{enumerate}[A.] \item the optimal operating rates for the cellular users while fulfilling energy constraints is investigated.\\ \item we optimize the operating rate tuples for the full-duplex D2D users given rate demands for the cellular users.\\ \item the optimal operating rate-energy pairs of D2D users under cellular users' rate constraints is delivered.\\ \item the optimization problem considers operating rates and energies of the network jointly under transmit power constraints.\\ \end{enumerate}
+In section \begin{enumerate}[A.] \item the optimal operating rates of the cellular users while fulfilling energy constraints is investigated. \item we optimize the operating rate tuples of the full-duplex D2D users given rate demands for the cellular users. \item the optimal operating rate-energy pairs of D2D users under cellular users' rate constraints are delivered. \item the optimization problem considers operating rates and energies of the network jointly under transmit power constraints. \end{enumerate}